namtranase/terminalmind/README.md

 ## Description

-`terminalmind` offers functionalities like text summarization, content retrieval from PDFs, and more, using an integrated language model.
+`terminalmind`, accessible via the `temi` command, offers functionalities like text summarization, content retrieval from PDFs, and more, using an integrated language model.
 Designed for terminal use, it caters to developers, researchers, and technology enthusiasts.

 ## Installation